fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 type MachineInitializationStatus struct {

     // BootstrapSecretCreated is true when the bootstrap provider reports that the Machine's boostrap secret is created.
-    // NOTE: this field is part of the Cluster API contract and it is used to orchestrate initial Machine provisioning.
+    // NOTE: this field is part of the Cluster API contract, and it is used to orchestrate initial Machine provisioning.
     // The value of this field is never updated after provisioning is completed.
     // Use conditions to monitor the operational state of the Machine's BootstrapSecret.
     // +optional
     BootstrapSecretCreated bool `json:"bootstrapSecretCreated"`

     // InfrastructureProvisioned is true when the infrastructure provider reports that the Machine's infrastructure is fully provisioned.
-    // NOTE: this field is part of the Cluster API contract and it is used to orchestrate initial Machine  provisioning.
+    // NOTE: this field is part of the Cluster API contract, and it is used to orchestrate initial Machine  provisioning.
     // The value of this field is never updated after provisioning is completed.
     // Use conditions to monitor the operational state of the Machine's infrastructure.
     // +optional